oasisprotocol/oasis-core/.github/issue_template.md

-_A clear and concise description of what the bug is._
+_A clear and concise description of what the task/bug is._

 ## Details